kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Theatre (Tech/Design)
 - The Autry (LA) - Lighting Board operator for two shows
 - Barnsdall Theatre (LA) - Lighting Designer for a show.
 Tippi Hedren starred in this show, and Melanie Griffith attended our opening show.
+I believe it was featured in Playbill and Variety, but I don't keep track of such things (maybe I should have milked the press for grad school? lol)
 - Trinidad Theatre Workshop (Trinidad); I did archival work for them as they were moving into a new space.
 - Central Bank Theatre (in Trinidad); I was an assistant lighting designer
 - Queen's Hall (in Trinidad); think the Maljo show (I was the kid who ran the light cue when the person stepped away from the board in the middle of the show lol).
 I also worked on the Cacique Awards as assistant lighting designer (2003) and for the